 Keywords: Appleby, celiac artery, iliac-hepatic bypass, pancreas

-Surgery is the only treatment method that is known to prolong survival in pancreatic cancer, which is one of the most lethal types of cancer.
-In the standard treatment of cancer originating from the pancreas’ body, splenectomy and distal pancreatectomy are involved; however resection of the main vascular structures, such as the celiac artery and main hepatic artery, is required to achieve a curative resection (R0) in most cases (1).
-Unfortunately, there are limited data available on celiac artery resection in cancer of the pancreatic body.
-Here, we describe our novel hepatic artery reconstruction technique after switching from the Appleby procedure to total pancreaticoduodenectomy in a patient with pancreatic body cancer, as an intraoperative frozen section revealed that the tumor remained at the surgical margin.
+Surgery is the only treatment method known to prolong survival in pancreatic cancer, which is one of the most lethal types of cancer.
+In the standard treatment of cancer originating from the body of the pancreas, splenectomy and distal pancreatectomy are involved; however, resection of the main vascular structures, such as the celiac artery and main hepatic artery, is required to achieve a curative resection (R0) in most cases (1).
+Unfortunately, there are limited data available on celiac artery resection in the cancer of the pancreatic body.
+This study aimed to describe our novel hepatic artery reconstruction technique after switching from the Appleby procedure to total pancreaticoduodenectomy in a patient with pancreatic body cancer since intraoperative frozen section revealed that the tumor had remained at the surgical margin.

-Despite the developments in surgical, adjuvant, and neoadjuvant radiochemotherapy regimens for the treatment of pancreatic cancer, the five-year survival rates are still below the desired targets.
-In the study by Sohn et al. (2), only 10%-30% of pancreatic cancer patients were reported to be eligible for the surgical treatment.
-Despite a theoretically possible curative (R0) resection due to the resection of major vascular structures and complex reconstructive surgical interventions in locally advanced diseases, severe post-operative morbidity and mortality rates were observed.
+Despite the developments in surgical, adjuvant, and neoadjuvant radio-chemotherapy regimens for the treatment of pancreatic cancer, five-year survival rates are still below the desired targets.
+In the study by Sohn et al., only 10%-30% of pancreatic cancer patients have been reported to be eligible for the surgical treatment (2).
+Despite a theoretically possible curative (R0) resection due to the resection of major vascular structures and complex reconstructive surgical interventions in locally advanced diseases, severe post-operative morbidity and mortality rates are observed.
 Therefore, the involvement of adjacent vascular structures in pancreatic cancer is still considered inoperable by most surgeons.
 In recent years, publications from high-volume centers have become the basis for new discussions on the applicability of superior mesenteric and portal venous resections with acceptable complication rates (3).
-Although the resection of venous structures in pancreatic cancer and their impact on survival has gained acceptance, the resection of arterial structures is remains the center of discussion.
-However, there are no studies in literature supporting the non-resection of arterial structures in actuality.
+Although the resection of venous structures in pancreatic cancer and their impact on survival has gained acceptance, the resection of arterial structures remains the center of discussion.
+However, there are no studies in the literature supporting the non-resection of the arterial structures in actuality.
 About 30% of pancreatic cancers are located in the pancreatic body or tail, and cancer in the pancreatic body leads to early celiac and main hepatic artery invasion due to anatomic proximity (4).
 According to the current guidelines, in cancer cases located in the body and tail of the pancreas, the involvement of the celiac and main hepatic arteries is considered a criterion for non-resectability.
 However, splenic artery involvement is not included in the inoperability criteria (5).

 The first celiac artery resection to treat cancer was described by Appleby in 1953 (6).
 Appleby identified the presence of adequate hepatic artery flow after celiac artery resection with distal pancreatectomy and splenectomy in a patient with locally advanced gastric cancer.
-Nimura (7) adapted the surgical technique described by Appleby for the treatment of pancreatic cancers.
+Nimura adapted the surgical technique described by Appleby for the treatment of pancreatic cancers (7).
 Hepatic artery flow after celiac artery resection is achieved through the pancreaticoduodenal arc originating from the superior mesenteric artery.
-Although there are no comparative studies on the contribution of celiac artery resection for the survival period, promising results were obtained in the Almano (8) and Hartwig (9) series in terms of post-operative complications and survival.
+Although there are no comparative studies on the contribution of celiac artery resection for the survival period, promising results have been obtained in the Almano and Hartwig series in terms of post-operative complications and survival (8,9).
 Furthermore, the reconstruction of intraoperative hepatic arterial flow after celiac artery resection is essential.
-Wu et al. (10) reported that elevated transaminase levels, cholecystitis, and gastric ulcer incidences were detected post-operatively, despite adequate hepatic artery flow through the pancreaticoduodenal arc after celiac artery resection.
-The presence of intraoperative hepatic artery pulsation and no macroscopic discoloration in all these complications indicate that there may be limitations in determining the adequacy of hepatic artery flow.
+Wu et al. have reported that elevated transaminase levels, cholecystitis, and gastric ulcer incidences were detected post-operatively, despite adequate hepatic artery flow through the pancreaticoduodenal arc after celiac artery resection (10).
+The presence of intraoperative hepatic artery pulsation and no macroscopic discoloration in all of these complications indicate that there may be limitations in determining the adequacy of hepatic artery flow.
 Excessive lymphatic dissection and resection of border plexuses may cause liver ischemia in the post-operative period due to arterial vasospasm.
 Therefore, hepatic artery reconstruction, even in the presence of sufficient vascular flow, is thought to reduce gastric and hepatic dysfunction and prevent complications (11).
-Currently, hepatic artery flow can be detected using intraoperative Doppler USG and hepatic venous oxygenation rather than macroscopical evaluation by pulsatility and discoloration of the liver (12).
+Currently, hepatic artery flow can be detected using intraoperative Doppler USG and hepatic venous oxygenation rather than macroscopical evaluation by pulpability and discoloration of the liver (12).
 Several different techniques for hepatic artery reconstruction have been described to date.
-In addition to end-to-end reconstruction, the middle colic artery as well as the saphenous vein or prosthetic graft (GORE-TEX®) can be used for the reconstruction of the gastroepiploic artery (13).
-Machado et al. (14) defined the iliac-hepatic artery revascularization technique using a prosthetic (Dacron®) hepatic artery reconstruction graft.
+In addition to end-to-end reconstruction, the middle colic artery as well as the saphenous vein or prosthetic graft (GORE-TEX) can be used for the reconstruction of the gastroepiploic artery (13).
+Machado et al. have defined the iliac-hepatic artery revascularization technique using a prosthetic (Dacron) hepatic artery reconstruction graft (14).
 Complications that may be caused by celiac artery resection can be prevented through preoperative celiac artery embolization.
 Although collateral development in the pancreaticoduodenal arc can be achieved with celiac artery embolization, it should be performed only in patients to be resected 1-2 days prior to the surgery (15).

-Cite this paper as: Özsoy M, Şahin E, Yavuz M, Özsoy Z, Okur N, Şahin S, et al. Alternative hepatic arterial reconstruction technique in case of total pancreaticoduodenectomy after celiac artery resection in pancreas cancer (appleby): Iliac-hepatic bypass.
-Turk J Surg 2018; 10.5152/turkjsurg.2018.3983.
+Cite this article as: Özsoy M, Şahin E, Yavuz M, Özsoy Z, Okur N, Şahin S, et al. Alternative hepatic arterial reconstruction technique in a case of total pancreaticoduodenectomy after celiac artery resection in pancreas cancer: Iliac-hepatic bypass.
+Turk J Surg 2019; 35 (2): 146-150

 Written informed consent was obtained from patient who participated in this study.